BerkinAKKAYA/svelte-template/README.md

 * If you use VS Code, use the new Svelte Extension.
 * TypeScript might complain about tsconfig.json till you run npm install then restart the editor.
 * If you use Windows, replace the build script in package.json with rollup -c
+* If you use VS Code, follow the instructions [here](https://daveceddia.com/svelte-with-sass-in-vscode/) for SCSS support